s-tikhomirov/smart-contract-languages/README.md

 # Overview

-This is a curated collection of resources on secialized programming languages executed by decentralized peer-to-peer networks, also known as blockchains.
+This is a curated collection of resources on specialized programming languages executed by decentralized peer-to-peer networks, also known as blockchains.

 Let us define a smart contract, or simply contract, as a piece of code created by a blockchain user and executed by a blockchain node.
 A smart contract language (SCL) is a programming language that is either used to write a smart contract directly, or is compiled to it.